t-shoemaker/ACORN/README.md

 block = ConnectionBlock(dtm, norm_by = 0.4)
 ```

-Set a normalization value for a query:
+Or set a normalization value for a specific query:

 ```python
 block.query(q, norm_by = 0.33)